pietrocinaglia/ini/README.md

-# ini
-Inferring Novel Interlayers (INI) - An embedding-based method for inferring novel interlayers in multilayer networks
+## Inferring Novel Interlayers (INI)

+ INI is an embedding-based method for inferring novel interlayers in multilayer networks.

+ This repository collects data and materials related to INI.